RobertArtigas/DumpLoad/README.md

  It might be useful to include your use case scenario and a description of why you want this improvement and how it helps the business you are involved in working.

-SI desea que continúe mejorando este generador de código, ENTONCES envíeme un correo electrónico que lo está utilizando.
+SI desea que continÃºe mejorando este generador de cÃ³digo, ENTONCES envÃ­eme un correo electrÃ³nico que lo estÃ¡ utilizando.
- Puede ser útil incluir el escenario de su caso de uso y una descripción de por qué desea esta mejora y cómo ayuda a la empresa en la que está involucrado.
+ Puede ser Ãºtil incluir el escenario de su caso de uso y una descripciÃ³n de por quÃ© desea esta mejora y cÃ³mo ayuda a la empresa en la que estÃ¡ involucrado.

-# DumpLoad: Backup Code Generator (Generador código de reserva)
+# DumpLoad: Backup Code Generator (Generador cÃ³digo de reserva)

 The **DUMPLOAD** template will take all your ISAM tables and EXPORT them as CSV comma delimited files.
  This template will also IMPORT them and restore your table with previous data.
 This will give you